 Plural forms in most cases are made by simply adding an ‘s’ to the singular form = Cats, Dogs, lots, ABCs.

-Even though the use of apostrophe before an S in pluralizing an acronym is quite universal, it is still incorrect.
+Even though the use of apostrophe before an S in an acronym is almost universal when you make it plural, it is still incorrect.

 12. ending sentences with preposition